Diffraction Aided Wireless Positioning: Introduction

 \section{Introduction}

-In wireless systems, Time-of-Flight (TOF) based techniques are ubiquitous for estimating position.
-Therefore this technique sees widespread deployment in various positioning technologies, including GNSS systems \cite{kaplan2017understanding}, WiFi networks, 4G and 5G networks \cite{dwivedi2021positioning}, etc. In its most general form, we have several anchors with position knowledge and a node at an unknown position, which is to be estimated.
-TOF measurements are conducted between the anchors and the node to measure the distance between the anchor and the node.
+In wireless systems, Time-of-Flight (ToF) measurements are a widely used geometric-based positioning method, commonly employed for position estimation.
+As a result, this approach is extensively implemented in various positioning technologies, such as GNSS systems \cite{kaplan2017understanding}, WiFi networks, and 4G and 5G networks \cite{dwivedi2021positioning}, among others.
+In its most general form, we have several anchors with position knowledge and a node at an unknown position, which is to be estimated.
+ToF measurements are conducted between the anchors and the node to measure the distance between the anchor and the node.
 We can obtain 2D or 3D position estimates for the node using these measurements.
-This system works well when Line-of-Sight (LOS) conditions exist when the signal propagation time corresponds to the Euclidean distance between the anchor and the node.
-However, in Non-Line-Of-Sight (NLOS) scenarios, we face numerous distinctive challenges.
+This system works well when Line-of-Sight (LoS) conditions exist when the signal propagation time corresponds to the Euclidean distance between the anchor and the node.
+However, in Non-Line-Of-Sight (NLoS) scenarios, we face numerous distinct challenges.
 The wireless signal propagates along paths in 3D space and these are known as Multipath components (MPC) of the signal.
 The presence of non-resolvable MPCs leads to fluctuations in the received signal strength, and in the case of resolvable MPCs, we can improve the position estimate under certain conditions \cite{shen2010fundamental}.
-In NLOS scenarios where the direct path between the anchor and node does not exist, the NLOS paths are longer than the direct path.
-TOF-based ranging measurements conducted in this scenario will estimate a path length longer than the direct path, and the excess path length is termed {\em NLOS bias}.
-NLOS bias leads to degraded positioning performance and is an important challenge that needs to be resolved, especially for indoor positioning.
+In NLoS scenarios where the direct path between the anchor and node does not exist, the NLoS paths are longer than the direct path.
+ToF-based ranging measurements conducted in this scenario will estimate a path length longer than the direct path, and the excess path length is termed {\em NLoS bias}.
+NLoS bias leads to degraded positioning performance and is an important challenge that needs to be resolved, especially for indoor positioning.